DNSCrypt/dnscrypt-resolvers/v3/public-resolvers.md

 ## cisco-ipv6

-Cisco OpenDNS over IPv6 (DNSCrypt protocol)
+Cisco OpenDNS (DNSCrypt, IPv6)

-Warning: Doesn't work any more in some countries such as France and Portugal.
+Warning: Doesn't work anymore in some countries such as France and Portugal.

 Warning: This server is incompatible with anonymization.